Couple on 1st date breaks into church to play piano

 After entering the church, they stayed to play piano for about 30 minutes, police said.

-“Both subjects admitted to detectives that they were looking for a piano to play because they both play the piano, they knew churches had pianos so they were looking for an unlocked church to play the piano,” said Det.
-Stephan Fye of the Hendersonville Police.
+“Both subjects admitted to detectives that they were looking for a piano to play because they both play the piano, they knew churches had pianos so they were looking for an unlocked church to play the piano,” Det.
+Stephan Fye of the Hendersonville Police said.

 Police said the two also stole four bibles and two drumsticks when they left.
 The surveillance footage shows the female picking up a church collection plate.
 Police say she took it as a souvenir.